 Additionally, the modification to the General Obligations Law now provides that the money deposited as security or advanced on contract or license agreement is to be used to pay off the rent owed to the landlord as long as they both enter into a written agreement denoting consent for the same.
 Alongside, relief is to be provided to tenants or licensees in financial hardship upon request.

 The corollary protection afforded to the landlords is the replenishment of the security deposit.
 This replenishment is to be done at a rate that is one-twelfth of the amount used as rent per month and the payment is to be done 90 days from the date of using the deposit.

 What This Means

 One of the hardest groups hit economically are the landlords who own individual or small units.
 Consequently, the provision of financial assistance to tenants is important, as the economic burden of the pandemic is felt across the divide.
 A significant portion of effort needs to be directed toward ensuring tenants can pay their rent in order to make certain that mortgage costs and traditional maintenance costs can be borne by the landlords.

 Additionally, the CARE Act moratorium neither applies to every residential landlord nor decrees that tenants need not pay their rent.
 The CARES Act merely accrues the rent to be paid during the pandemic, and the stoppered rent once accumulated cannot be enough to prevent a full-blown eviction crisis.

-Maintaining affordable housing seems almost impossible in the wake of unemployment and layoffs while also requiring landlords to drawn on their own savings.
+Maintaining affordable housing seems almost impossible in the wake of unemployment and layoffs while also requiring landlords to draw on their own savings.
 The eviction moratoriums imposed by their local governments will have an issue in recouping the losses upon restoration to normalcy.